p2panda/shirokuma/README.md

 ## Usage

-`shirokuma` runs both in NodeJS and web browsers and comes as a ES, CommonJS or UMD module.
+`shirokuma` runs both in NodeJS and web browsers and comes as a ES and CommonJS.
 It can easily be integrated into Webpack, Rollup or other tools.

 Since `shirokuma` contains WebAssembly code, it is necessary to initialise it before using the methods in the Browser.
 This initialisation step is not